xiaoyang-sde/knowledge-base/docs/computer-systems/03-optimization.md

 ### Modern CPU Design

 Definition: Most modern CPU are superscalar.
-A superscalar processor can issue and execut multiple instructions in one cycle.
+A superscalar processor can issue and execute multiple instructions in one cycle.
 The instructions are retrieved from a sequential instruction stream and are scheduled dynamically.

-Benifit: Without programming effort, superscalar processor can take advantage of the instruction level parallelism.
+Benefit: Without programming effort, superscalar processor can take advantage of the instruction level parallelism.

 Pipelined functional units divides computation into stages and passes partial computation from stage to stage.
 Stage `i` can start on new computation once values passed to `i + 1`.